-- 4.19 National planning policy allows local communities to identify and designate Local Geen Spaces.
+- 4.19 National planning policy allows local communities to identify and designate Local Green Spaces.
 Such spaces are given special protection because of the particular importance local communities place on them.
-Identifying a Local Green Space rules out the development of such spaces other than in "very special circumstances".
-Where harm to the space, and any other harm, are clearly outweighed by other considerations. - 4.20 To be designated a Local Green Space must meet a set of criteria: - It must be in reasonably close proximity to the community it serves - It must be demonstrably special to a local community and hold a particular local significance, e.g. because of its beauty, historic significance, recreational value, tranquility or wildlife value; and - It must be local in character and not an extensive tract of land.

-4.21 We have assessed a number of green and open spaces in the neighbourhood plan area against these criteria and those meeting all of the criteria have been identified in Policy G10 as protected Local Green Spaces.
+Identifying a Local Green Space rules out the development of such spaces other than in "very special circumstances". - 4.20 To be designated a Local Green Space must meet a set of criteria: - It must be in reasonably close proximity to the community it serves - It must be demonstrably special to a local community and hold a particular local significance, e.g. because of its beauty, historic significance, recreational value, tranquility or wildlife value; and - It must be local in character and not an extensive tract of land. - 4.21 We have assessed a number of green and open spaces in the Neighbourhood Development Plan Area against these criteria and those meeting all of the criteria have been identified in Policy G10 as protected Local Green Spaces.
 For a summary of this assessment for the designated Local Green Spaces see Table 2.
 In line with the NPPF these areas will remain permanently open.
 Appropriate development that maintains the openness of these areas will be supported.
 Development that is inappropriate or would lead to the loss of such spaces will only be supported in very special circumstances.